Chris Elmore: Parliamentary career

-Elmore unsuccessfully contested the seat of Vale of Glamorgan in the 2015 United Kingdom general election before being selected as the Labour candidate in the 2016 Ogmore by-election, which was held on 5 May 2016.
+Elmore stood as the Labour candidate in Vale of Glamorgan at the 2015 general election, coming second with 32.6% of the vote behind the incumbent Conservative MP Alun Cairns.

+At the 2016 Ogmore by-election, Elmore was elected to Parliament as MP for Ogmore with 52.6% of the vote and a majority of 8,575.

-In June 2016, Elmore was joined the Justice Select Committee before also joining the Welsh Affairs Select Committee in July.
+In June 2016, Elmore joined the Justice Select Committee; he joined the Welsh Affairs Select Committee the following month.
 In October 2016, he was appointed to the frontbench position of Opposition whip.

 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.

-Since his election as an MP, Elmore has particularly focused on issues that impact young people, often speaking in parliament and elsewhere on the subject.
-Youth engagement is an issue on which Elmore previously campaigned as a councillor.
+While an MP, Elmore has particularly focused on issues that impact young people, often speaking in parliament and elsewhere on the subject.
+Youth engagement was an issue on which Elmore had previously campaigned as a councillor.

+At the 2017 general election, Elmore was re-elected as MP for Ogmore with an increased vote share of 62.4% and an increased majority of 13,871.

 In 2017, Elmore was elected as Chair of the All-Party Parliamentary Group on Rail in Wales.
 He has been a vocal opponent of the government's 2017 decision to cancel the planned electrification of the Great Western Mainline between Cardiff and Swansea.
 He has campaigned on issues including passenger safety.

+Elmore was re-elected at the 2019 general election, with a decreased vote share of 49.7% and a decreased majority of 7,805.

-In April 2020, Elmore was made Shadow Minister for Scotland by new leader Keir Starmer.
+In April 2020, Elmore was made Shadow Minister for Scotland by new Labour Party leader Keir Starmer.
 In this role he supported Ian Murray, Shadow Secretary of State for Scotland.
 He was also made a senior Opposition whip as a Shadow Lord Commissioner of HM Household.

+Elmore is a member of Labour Friends of Israel.

+Due to the 2023 Periodic Review of Westminster constituencies, Elmore's constituency of Ogmore was abolished, and its southern part transferred to Bridgend.
+At the 2024 general election, Elmore was elected to Parliament as MP for Bridgend with 39.9% of the vote and a majority of 8,595.

+In November 2024, Elmore voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.